Eating Clean

 ways.
 Pack food to eat when traveling, at work or at activities.

-• Clean up your life.
+When eating out, be discriminating.- Clean up your life.
 Adopt a cleaner lifestyle by getting plenty

 of daily physical exercise and a good night's sleep.
 Manage